The Debrief is always looking for fellow rebellious minds with ideas for engaging news articles, features, and in-depth investigations.

 …or anything about the future that you think would be a great story.

 When pitching your article idea, please enclose your proposed headline, a few sentences about the story and anyone you plan to interview, a rough word count, and a general timeframe for a deadline.

 Example of what a standard article pitch should look like

 Tentative Headline: “Meet the Man Who Lives in the Woods and Invented Space Travel Using Wormholes”

 Story Pitch/Summary: In this story, I will explain a new patent that just showed up online concerning the invention of a “wormhole drive.”
 The inventor is very eccentric and he lives in a cabin in the Appalachian mountains, and has been constructing this device for several years.
-I will interview him for the story, as well as an engineer from Penn State who will offer her expert opinion of his idea.
+I will interview him for the story, along with an engineer from Penn State who will offer her expert opinion on some of his ideas.

 Word Count: 1,200